zimmertr/Bootstrap-Proxmox/README.md

 | `TKS_BP_T_INSTALL_POSTFIX` |Install and configure a [Postfix](http://www.postfix.org/) SMTP relay for email notifications|`true`|
 | `TKS_BP_T_INSTALL_ZSH`                   | Install and configure [ZSH](https://www.zsh.org/) as the default user shell | `true`        |

-For example, if you wanted to switch over to the contributor repositories, install my preferred qualify of life packages, configure ZFS, and set up unattended upgrades you might:
+For example, if you wanted to do the following, your steps might look like:

+* Switch over to the contributor repositories
+* Install my preferred qualify of life packages
+* Configure ZFS, ZED, and Sanoid
+* Set up Unattended Upgrades

 1. *Configure your Ansible client:*